Not all programs have such an option in their settings that lets you enable or disable its automatic start when you turn

-How To Add A Program To Startup In Windows 10
+How To Add Programs To Startup In Windows 10 For The Current User

 You may put shortcuts to various items into this directory.
-But be cautious: adding too many programs to the folder can make your PC boot slowly (especially if you are still using a classic hard disk drive as your system disk).
+But be cautious: adding too many programs to the startup folder can make your PC boot slowly (especially if you are still using a classic hard disk drive as your system disk).

 STEP 3.
 Paste the shortcut to startup folder:

 This is how it should look like:

 If you wish to set a program to run on startup for all users accounts, create its shortcut in common startup folder.
 In Windows 10 its default location is: